jbthejedi/tiny-recursive-model/blog_post/trm_bak.md

 - ACT adds complexity + extra forward pass

 ### Recursive Refinement + Deep supervision

 This is where all the magic in HRM happens.

-*Recursive refinement* refines two latents, zH and zL, recursively using two, 4-layer transformer networks, $f_L$ and $f_H$.
+*Recursive refinement* is shown in Figure 2 and executes when the `hrm` function is called.
+"Recursion" just means iterating over the reasoning latents, zH and zL, passing them through the same network repeatedly.
+The gradients are only computed on the last two refinement steps of the recursion.
+The reason for the word 'hierarchical' in HRM come from zH and zL.
+In HRM, zL is the fast-updating / high-frequency latent (updated many times per cycle), while zH is slow-updating / low-frequency (updated less often).
+Lastly, `hrm` calls two transformer based networks, `L_net` and `H_net`, the high and low frequency networks, respectively.
+The TRM uses a simpler single-network based architecture.

 *Deep supervision* is iterating over a single batch sample within the training loop $N_{sup}$ number of times, repeatedly supervising the prediction, updating the latent $z$, and passing the updated latent to `hrm` on the next go around.
-See Figure 1 in the HRM post.
+See Figure 2 in the appendix.

 ### Deep Equilibrium (DEQ) and 1-step-gradient approximation

-All you need to know here is the following. **DEQ** is loosely the idea of iterating repeatedly until a result reaches the optimal point, called an *equilibrium*. **1-step-gradient approximation** says that only the learnings from the equilibrium point are needed to optimize the network, we can discard the rest.
+All you need to know here is the following. **DEQ** is loosely the idea of iterating repeatedly until a result reaches the optimal point, called an *equilibrium*, with the proper checks that the proper point has been reached. **1-step-gradient approximation** says that only the learnings from the equilibrium point are need to optimize your network, you can discard the rest.
 HRM is motivated by DEQ/1-step-gradient approximation to justify their architecture.

 #### Concern

 The author of TRM says the way HRM is designed doesn't guarantee a fixed point is ever reached: there aren't enough recursions steps and there is no convergence verification-TRM removes this by backpropagating through the full unrolled recursion (for the final pass) while using no-grad passes for refinement.

 ### ACT adds complexity

 ACT is what HRM uses to early-stop deep supervision.
-Otherwise, additional supervision steps are run during training, increasing training time.
+Deep supervision runs for $N_{sup} = 16$ number of steps.
+That's 16 additional supervision steps during training which include the recursive `hrm` call.
+ACT uses an additional output head of HRM called `Q_head` and the latent (see Figure 2 in appendix) to predict if the target is reached and deep supervising should halt

 #### Concern

 The author of TRM notes that ACT is implemented by running an additional forward pass (call to `hrm`) on each deep supervision step.
 That's two calls to `hrm` every iteration.

 Also, personally, the implementation of ACT is hard to grok.
 Namely, `ACT_continue`, which TRM removes all together.